AjinkyaBhave/CarND_P4_DetectLanes/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I experimented with various combinations of color and gradient thresholds to come up with the most robust method of detecting yellow and white lines under different lighting conditions and videos.
-Initially, the s-channel from HSV was used for yellow lines with the V-channel for white lines.
-However, that was noisy for the challenge video images.
-I finally converged on the solution as:
+Initially, the B-channel from LAB was used for yellow lines with the L-channel  from HSV for white lines.
+However, that was noisy for the sections of road with changed lighting.
+After review from Udacity, I finally converged on the solution as:
-- B-channel from LAB space for robust detection of yellow lines
+- RGB thresholds for robust detection of yellow lines (lines 96-102)
+- HSV thresholds for robust detection of white lines (lines 104-109)
-- Sobel filter in the x-direction for line detection
+- Sobel filter in the x-direction for line detection (lines 23-40)
-- L-channel from HSL space on Sobel gradient image and normalisation for intensity

-The low-level pipeline is implemented in process_image.py in threshold_image() (lines 98-106).
+The low-level pipeline is implemented in process_image.py in *threshold_image()* (lines 111-144).
 The associated functions are also implemented in the same file.
 Here's an example of my output for this step. (note: this is from the first video frame of *project_video.mp4*)

 ![Binary Output][image3]